Haunt (2013 film): Plot

-A distraught man, Franklin, tries to speak to his dead children in the afterlife by using an EVP box; soon thereafter, he is mysteriously possessed by a ghost, which then apparently causes him to kill himself.
+Franklin tries to speak to his dead children using an EVP box.
+Soon thereafter, he is possessed by a ghost that apparently causes him to kill himself.

-After this incident, a woman who will come to be known to the viewer as Dr. Morello begins narrating about her family and how they were murdered one by one by an unknown force.
+After this incident, a woman known as Dr. Morello begins narrating about her family being murdered one by one by an unknown force.

-When Evan Asher (Harrison Gilbertson) and his family move into the old Morello house some years later, they are largely unaware that it has a history of death and grief.
-After having difficulties sleeping, Evan goes for a walk where he meets Samantha Richards (Liana Liberato) crying as a result of her drunk, abusive father.
-They say goodbye but she sneaks into his bed that same night.
-Soon after their arrival Evan begins to experience paranormal activity and enlists Samantha's help to uncover what is going on.
+When Evan Asher (Harrison Gilbertson) and his family move into the old Morello house some years later, they are unaware of its history.
+Unable to sleep, Evan goes for a walk and meets Samantha Richards (Liana Liberato).
+Evan begins experiencing paranormal activity and enlists Samantha's help to uncover what is going on.

-As the two teens spend more and more time with each other, they begin to fall in love and in the course of exploring the house, find the same EVP box from before.
-Not really expecting anything to actually happen, they use it to speak with the dead and it starts working.
-The ghosts continue haunting the two teens as well as psychically contacting the youngest child (leaving the parents unaware of the whole situation), and at the urging of Dr. Morello, whom they deduce might know something about the hauntings, the frightened Evan and Sam decide to burn the box and the belongings of the previous owners.
-They also seal the small room in their attic bedroom where the box was found.
-However, these actions fail to work as hoped and the ghost of a woman haunts them that night and locks the door.
+The two teens explore the house and find the EVP box.
+Not expecting anything to happen, they use it to speak with the dead.
+Ghosts haunt the two teens as well as psychically contacting the youngest child.
+At the urging of Dr. Morello, Evan and Sam burn the box and the belongings of the previous owners.
+They also seal the small room in the attic where they found the box.
+Nevertheless, the ghost of a woman haunts them that night.

-It is then revealed to Sam in a psychic vision that the ghost is vengeful.
-Frank Morello had an affair with a woman who was his neighbor and his wife's patient.
-This woman gave birth to a daughter revealed to be Samantha.
-Doctor Morello finds out about the affair and brutally kills the woman while the weak-willed Frank stands by and watches, holding the daughter he sired.
-The woman is then buried in a small room in the attic, where Evan is staying now.
-Sam is then possessed by her mother's spirit who in turn kills Evan by bludgeoning him with a hammer saying "You shouldn't have burned the box, you shouldn't have closed the room."
+It is revealed to Sam in a vision that Frank Morello had an affair with his neighbor.
+This woman gave birth to Samantha.
+Doctor Morello found out about the affair and killed the woman.
+The woman is buried in the small room in the attic where Evan is staying.
+Sam is possessed by her mother's spirit who kills Evan with a hammer saying "You shouldn't have burned the box, you shouldn't have closed the room."

 Sam is caught by Evan's father when she tries to open the wooden plank in the floor under which the woman's body is buried, calling out "Mommy" the whole time.
 She is arrested and taken away by the cops.
 The movie ends with the voice of Dr. Morello wondering if Evan will haunt that house forever like she believes the members of her family will.